-Application Instructions for JHU and JHSPH Graduate Students
+Application Instructions for JHU and BSPH Graduate Students

-The Global Health Certificate program requires JHU degree students, including those enrolled in programs at JHSPH, to submit a Course Plan prior to registering for their first course, and no later than registering for their third course.
-Students should not begin taking their third courses until they have sent in their Course Plan and received official notification of approval to continue from the certificate program.
+The Global Health Certificate program requires JHU degree students, including those enrolled in programs at the Bloomberg School, to submit a Notification of Intent form prior to registering for their first course, and no later than registering for their third course.
+Students should not begin taking their third courses until they have sent in their form and received official notification of approval to continue from the certificate program.
 Students will not be granted the Certificate in Global Health if they have not submitted a course plan; admission to the program will not be granted retroactively.

-Applicants from JHU graduate programs in divisions other than JHSPH must also submit CV documenting 1 year of post-bac health experience with their course plan, prior to registering for certificate courses.
+Applicants from JHU graduate programs in divisions other than the Bloomberg School must also submit CV documenting 1 year of post-bac health experience with their course plan, prior to registering for certificate courses.